eurvin/eurvin/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on expanding my knowledge of Software Engineering
-- 🌱 I’m currently learning  Rust
+- 🌱 I’m currently learning Rust and looking for new opportunities
 - 👯 I’m looking to collaborate on future projects.
-- 💬 Ask me about anything, really.
-- 📫 Reach out me via my mastodon profile or email
+- 📫 Reach out to me via my mastodon profile or just via email

 <!--